-- To apply this operation, select two shapes and use one of the following: - ♦ Go to Path>Front Minus Back - ♦ Right-click and select Front Minus Back - An example involves adding the word HELLO to the card designed in Section 9.05.3. - Select a font and type out the letters.
-Add a rectangle so that the tops and the bottoms of the letters will just overlap the rectangle:
+- To apply this operation, select two shapes and use one of the following: - ♦ Go to Path>Front Minus Back - ♦ Right-click and select Front Minus Back - As an example, add the word HELLO to the card designed in Section 9.06.3. - Select a font and type out the letters.
+Add a rectangle (with no Fill color) so that the tops and the bottoms of the letters will just overlap the rectangle: